conventional-commits/conventionalcommits.org/content/next/index.md

 ## Tooling for Conventional Commits

+* [php-commitizen](https://github.com/damianopetrungaro/php-commitizen): a tool built to create commit messages following the Conventional Commit specs.
+Configurable and usable for PHP projects as a composer dependency or usable globally for non-PHP projects.
 * [conform](https://github.com/autonomy/conform): a tool that can be used to enforce policies on git repositories, including conventional commits.

 ## Projects Using Conventional Commits